bfetler/project_management/README.md

 To obtain a budget and approval at the start of a project, one usually creates
 + Set of features desired in the product.
 + Set of features required to achieve a minimum viable product (MVP).
-+ List of milestones, or major changes in scope, needed to achieve features.
++ List of milestones, or major changes in scope, needed to create features.
 Milestones may or may not be ordered or prioritized.
 + Initial time and resource estimates.

 Once basic resources are approved, you may have some leeway to allocate or rearrange them.